What is Buyer’s Premium in an Auction? | All About Buyers Premium

-What is Buyers Premium in Auction?
+What is Buyers Premium in an Auction?

 A buyer’s premium is a fee, usually in the form of a percentage of the price, that is added to a sale price, or what is sometimes called the “hammer price” in an auction, to arrive at the total price for an item.